RedHatInsights/insights-operator-gathering-conditions/golang-regex-validator/README.md

 # Golang Regex Validator

-This tool is aimed to validate Golang Regex expressions.
+This tool reads a Golang regular expression from the standard input and checks whether it can be compiled.
+The result is indicated by the exit status.

 To use it: